andrmayo/pymarc/README.md

 `location`, `notes`, `physicaldescription`, `publisher`, `pubyear`, `issn`, `issn_title`.
 But really, to work with MARC data you need to understand the numeric field tags and subfield codes that are used to designate various bits of information.
-There is a lot more hiding in a MARC record than these methods provide access to.
-For example the `title` method extracts the information from the `245` field, subfields `a` and `b`.
+There is a lot more data hidden in a MARC record than these helper properties provide access to.
+For example the `title` property works by extracting the information from the `245` field, subfields `a` and `b` behind the scenes.
 You can access `245a` like so:

 ```python
 print(record['245']['a'])